compusom/Rep11-06-2025/README.md

 pytest
 ```

+When generating a monthly bitácora report through the GUI you can now choose
+how many complete months to compare (between 2 and the number of detected
+months).
+Use the spinbox in the Bitácora configuration section to select the
+desired number of months.

 ## Report Format

 Generated reports are plain text files where tables use a semicolon (`;`) as the delimiter for each cell.
 This ensures data can be imported directly into spreadsheet tools.
 See `docs/report_format.md` for details.